Jeremiah Curtin: Sienkiewicz

 Curtin began translating Henryk Sienkiewicz's historical novel With Fire and Sword in 1888 at age fifty.
-Subsequently, he rendered the other two volumes of the author's Trilogy, other works by Sienkiewicz, and in 1897 his Quo Vadis, "[t]he handsome income ... from [whose] sale ... gave him ... financial independence ..." and set the publisher, Little, Brown and Company, on its feet.
+Subsequently, he rendered the other two volumes of the author's Trilogy (The Deluge and Pan Michael), other works by Sienkiewicz, and in 1897 his Quo Vadis, "[t]he handsome income ... from [whose] sale ... gave him ... financial independence ..." and set the publisher, Little, Brown and Company, on its feet.
 Sienkiewicz himself appears to have been short-changed in his part of the profits from the translation of the best-selling Quo Vadis.

 In 1897, Curtin's first meeting with Sienkiewicz, like his earlier first contact with the latter's writings, came about by sheer chance, in a hotel dining room at the Swiss resort of Ragatz.
 For the next nine years, until Curtin's death in 1906, the two men would be in continual contact through correspondence and personal meetings.

 Harold B. Segel writes about Curtin's translations of works by Henryk Sienkiewicz: